SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

-A visitor to Singapore may be forgiven for assuming that long distance bicycle commuting is incompatible with the hot and humid climate prevailing all-year round (after all, it is a non-modifiable factor).
-As the morning air temperatures usually exceed 25°C and the humidity levels typically range between 80 and 90%, in Singapore a long-distance bike ride to work always makes for a very sweaty morning commute (for more information on climate conditions in Singapore, please read the chapter ‘ “No choice” – Sporting in tropical climate’).
-Hence, commuters choosing to use this ‘active’ transportation mode have to rely largely on their employers’ space generosity, that is, provision of shower facilities at workplace is a key criterion for long-distance bicycle commuting in Singapore; utilising shower facilities at one of the numerous commercial health and fitness clubs located in the CBD also offers a viable alternative for many perspiring, or soaked, bike commuters.
+A visitor to Singapore may be forgiven for assuming that long distance bicycle commuting is incompatible with the hot and humid climate prevailing all-year round.
+As the morning air temperatures usually exceed 25°C and the humidity levels typically range between 80 and 90%, in Singapore a long-distance bike ride to work always makes for a very sweaty morning commute (for more information on climate conditions in Singapore, please read the chapter ‘ “No choice” – Sporting in Tropical Climate’).
+Hence, commuters choosing to use this ‘active’ transportation mode have to rely largely on their employers’ space generosity, that is, provision of shower facilities at workplace is a key criterion for long-distance bicycle commuting in Singapore; utilising shower facilities at one of the numerous commercial health and fitness clubs located in the CBD also offers a viable alternative for sweaty bike commuters.

 A local public cyclists riding on a typical off-road bicycle lane in Pasir Ris.
 Bicycle infrastructure has of late become a more common urban planning feature in some parts of the outer districts of Singapore.

 In most residential areas, however, public cyclists and pedestrians typically share the pavement.